jolars/qualpal/docs/mainpage.md

 You can find examples of how to use the CLI in the [examples](#examples-cli) section.

+**Web App**

+Qualpal is also available as a web application at [qualpal.cc](https://qualpal.cc).
+The web app has slightly limited functionality compared to the library, but it allows users to quickly generate color palettes directly in their browser.

 **R Package**

 The qualpal library is also packaged for R as